-We supply all our stair rods with a pair of brackets, included in the price.
-The design of bracket varies depending on the rod design, diameter and whether you are fitting runner rods, front fix rods or rods for fitted carpets.
+We supply all our stair rods with a pair of brackets which are included in the price.
+The design of bracket varies depending on the rod design, diameter of the rod and whether it is for a stair runner or a fitted carpet.
 It is standard for the bracket holders to match the finish of the rod. we also sell brackets (pairs) on their own, should you have lost them.

 How much gap should I leave between the end of my stair rod and the edge of the stairs?

-Assuming you have a stair runner (carpet strip running up the centre of your stairs, not fitted the full width) then you need to make sure that you leave at least 25mm (1 inch) either side.
-This is purely for aesthetics – you do not want the attractive finial ends to be cramped up against the edge of the stairs.
-However, many people leave much more than 25mm when fitting stair rods for runners, depending on their personal choice.
+Assuming you have a stair runner then you need to make sure that it is indented from the side of the staircase by at least 25mm (1 inch) either side.
+This is purely for aesthetics – you do not want the attractive finial stair rod ends to be cramped up against the edge of the stairs.
+However, many people leave much more than 25mm and this depends on their personal choice.
 Whatever, you choose, it needs to be the same either side and constant going up the stairs.

 Should all my stair rods should be the same length?